Teacher Injured During Fight At High School In Orange County

-A teacher was injured during a fight between two students at a Hudson Valley High School.
+A teacher was injured during a fight between two students at a school in the Hudson Valley.

-The incident took place in Orange County on Monday, March 6 at Middletown High School in Middletown.
+The incident took place in Orange County on Monday, March 6 at Middletown High School.

 "This saddens our entire school community and we are thinking of the faculty member during this difficult time," Creeden said in a letter to staff.